Code-Institute-Submissions/my-second-milestone-project-1/README.md

 ***Preamble***<br>
 This game is my second milestone project.
 It is a number guess game that allows the player to guess numbers<br>
 between 0 and 99 to search for a mystery number that is only known to the console.
 The mystery number is picked<br>
 at random by the computer and it can be any number between the range of 0 and 99.
-It is designed to showcase what I<br>
-have learned so far in HTML, CSS and JavaScript.<br>
+It is designed to showcase what<br> I have learned so far in HTML, CSS and JavaScript.<br>
-This game is designed for relaxation as it requires attention even though it is a guessing game, if the player is not attentive,<br> there is every chance that he/she may not guess the correct number in several attempts.
-The game is set to be easy to win<br>
-by allowing 10 guess chances.
-A lower number of guess chances would make the chance of winning limited because lower chances<br> means lower opportunity to win, thus discouraging young players.<br> This is how the game works:<br>
+This game is designed for relaxation as it requires attention even though it is a guessing game, if the player is not<br> attentive, there is every chance that he/she may not guess the correct number in several attempts.
+The game is set to<br> be easy to win by allowing 10 guess chances.
+A lower number of guess chances would make the chance of winning limited<br> because lower chances means lower opportunity to win, thus discouraging young players.<br> This is how the game works:<br>
 The game RANDOMLY picks a number between 0 and 99 that is known only to the Console.<br>
 The player then has a chance of making 10 guesses to unveil the mystery number.<br>
 Each time a guess is made, a message comes up to announce one of the following:<br>
 - That's lower!
-Guess: _ (i.e. number of guesses so far) Remaining: _ (usually 10 minus the number of guesses so far made).<br>
+Guess: _ (i.e. number of guesses so far) Remaining: _ (usually 10 minus the number of guesses so far<br> made).
 This allows the player to know he/she must guess a higher figure to get the mystery number.<br>
 - That's higher!
 Guess: _ Remaining: _ (similar to above, it guides the player on what to guess next).<br>
 - No more guesses remaining!
 The number was _.
-This is an end-of-game message when the player is unable to guess the mystery<br>
+This is an end-of-game message when the player is unable to guess the<br> mystery number.
-   number.
 The game can be restarted by refreshing the page.<br>
 - Yes, its _!
 It took you _ guess(es).
 Again, this is an end-of-game message except that the player has guessed the<br>
    mystery number correctly.<br>
 - The game can be played again by clicking New Game button.<br>